amentumspace/map_plotter/README.md

 # map_plotter

-The package abstracts away some complexity of using the Python package cartopy for creating global heatmaps / intensity maps of a quantity.
+The package abstracts away some complexity of using the Python packages cartopy/matplotlib for creating global heatmaps / intensity maps of a quantity.

 ## Setup